NullDev/Telegram-AI/README.md

 Just message @aikin_bot or click this link: <a href="http://t.me/aikin_bot">t.me/aikin_bot</a>

 ## Also:
-The bot has an included image recognisation feature. <br>
+The bot has an included image recognition feature. <br>
 Just send a Picture and let AIKIN describe it!

 **Note:** This feature is heavily in development and might not work properly...